OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 ___
 # The Gist
-**When**: _May 2017_
+**When**: _January 2018_

-**How it works**: _Create SpringCleaning GitHub issues, fork, refactor, open/merge Pull Requests_
+**How it works**: _Create OpenSourceCleaning GitHub issues, fork, refactor, open/merge Pull Requests_

-* Maintainers of open source repositories on GitHub create ["SpringCleaning"](https://github.com/search?q=label%3ASpringCleaning&type=Issues&utf8=%E2%9C%93) issues based on the proposed prioritized refactoring candidates from the [Better Code Hub](https://bettercodehub.com) analysis results.
+* Maintainers of open source repositories on GitHub create ["OpenSourceCleaning"](https://github.com/search?q=label%3AOpenSourceCleaning&type=Issues&utf8=%E2%9C%93) issues based on the proposed prioritized refactoring candidates from the [Better Code Hub](https://bettercodehub.com) analysis results.
 * Contributors fork the repo, refactor some code based on the issue's description and then create a [Pull Request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) proposing the improvement to the maintainers.
 * Maintainers can use the Better Code Hub webhook integration to validate the contribution and merge the Pull Request.